 How Long Does Alopecia Areata Last?

 An episode of alopecia areata can last for a few months to even years.
 It’s possible for hair loss and hair regrowth to occur simultaneously – new patches form as hair grows in the old ones.
+If you’re able to pull your hair out easily, it means that your alopecia areata is still active, according to the American Osteopathic College of Dermatology.

 What Causes Alopecia Areata?